FAQs for "Adding a New Inspection"

 13. How do I log defects during an inspection?

-• Defects can be logged by entering the quantity of defects, selecting the appropriate failure code, and documenting any additional defects.
-This information helps in quality control and determining the acceptability of the batch.
+A: Enter the quantity of defects, select the appropriate failure code, and document additional defects.
+This aids quality control and determines batch acceptability.

 14. What should I do if errors are encountered while creating an inspection?

-• If errors are encountered, correct them according to the system’s prompts, then retry creating the inspection.
-Ensuring all required fields are accurately completed typically resolves such issues.
+A: Correct errors as prompted by the system, then retry creating the inspection.
+Ensuring all required fields are accurately completed typically resolves issues.

 15. How do I log time spent on an inspection?